 Are you in a hurry?
 Do you have a tight budget?
 Are you looking for a reliable vehicle?

-No need to worry anymore because we at VroomVroomVroom will help you find a rental car that will suit your needs and budget.
+No need to worry anymore because we at VroomVroomVroom will help you find the best rental car models that will suit your needs and budget.
 Is this a serious road-trip with the whole family?
 Maybe you should consider an SUV.
 Want to travel like a movie star?
 Check our range of luxury vehicles in Los Angeles.
-There are many depots you can choose from which makes it easier to pick up and drop off your rental car in Los Angeles.
+There are many rental locations you can choose from, which makes it easier to pick up and drop off your rental car in Los Angeles.
 If you are flying to the city, you can also book a car rental in LAX